 14. REMUNERATION POLICY

-The Remuneration Policy has been placed in the website of the companyviz. www.hindcompo.com.
+The Remuneration Policy is placed on the website of the company viz. www.hindcompo.com.

 15. MEETINGS OF THE BOARD